bannergraphic

 Listen

-Dan Senn (Prague-Watertown) is an intermedia artist working in music composition and production, kinetic sound sculpture, experimental and documentary film.
-He has been a professor of music and art in the United States and Australia and travels internationally as a lecturer, performer and installation artist.
-He lives in Prague where he directs the Echofluxx festivals, and Watertown, Wisconsin, the USA, with his partner-collaborator, Caroline Senn.
+Dan Senn (Prague-Watertown) is an interdiscipinary artist working in music composition and production, kinetic sound sculpture, experimental and documentary film.
+He has been a professor of music and art in the United States and Australia and travels internationally.
+He lives in Prague where he directs the Echofluxx festivals, and Watertown, Wisconsin, the USA, with his partner and collaborator, Caroline Senn.
 Dan's work moves freely between expressive extremes and languages depending upon the aesthetic joust at hand.
+His current film and improvisational work is addressed here.
 Dan is cofounder of Roulette Intermedium in New York City, Cascadia Composers of Portland Oregon, and the Echofluxx media festivals in Prague. (read more).